rafalkaron/r-jekyll-theme/README.md

     ```
 1. Run: `$ bundle`

-### Installing the gem based r-jekyll-theme
+### Installing the gem-based r-jekyll-theme
-This is the recommended theme installation if you're into old school.
+This is the recommended theme installation method if you're into old school.

  1. To your Jekyll site `Gemfile`, add:
     ```ruby